Accelerated Nonnegative Tensor Completion via Integer Programming: Accelerated Computation Algorithm

 The second technique \textit{Pattern} is for accelerating AltMin.
 It is based on the Index technique described above.
 In each iteration of the new loop operation in Index, we extract the information from $U$ for computation.
-Since $U$ remains unchanged throughout the algorithm, we can extract the information from $U$ at the beginning of the algorithm instead of repeating the same extraction.
+Since $U$ remains unchanged throughout the algorithm, we can extract the information from $U$ at the beginning of the algorithm, avoiding repetition later on.

-\subsection{Technique 3: Sparse}
+\subsection{Technique 2: Sparse}

-The third technique \textit{Sparse} is for accelerating the test for deciding to use SiGD or LPsep to find the next iterate.
+The third technique \textit{Sparse} is for accelerating the test for deciding whether to use SiGD or LPsep to determine the next iterate.
 At the beginning of each BCG iteration, \code{Pts} and \code{lpar*c} are used to find \code{psi\textunderscore a} and \code{psi\textunderscore f}.
-This operation involves a matrix multiplication between \code{Pts} and \code{lpar*c}, which is time-consuming when \code{Pts} has a large size (i.e. large sample size or active vertex set size).
+This operation involves a matrix multiplication between \code{Pts} and \code{lpar*c}, which is time-consuming when \code{Pts} has a large size (\textit{i.e.}, large sample size or active vertex set size).
 We observed the sparsity of \code{Pts} as vertices are binary, and used a SciPy \citep{virtanen2020scipy} sparse matrix to represent it instead of a NumPy \citep{harris2020array} array.
 It not only accelerates the matrix multiplication but also reduces the memory usage for storing \code{Pts}.

-\subsection{Technique 4: NAG}
+\subsection{Technique 3: NAG}

 The fourth technique \textit{NAG} is for accelerating SiGD.
 Since SiGD is a gradient descent method, we can use Nesterov's accelerated gradient (NAG) to accelerate it.
 Specifically, we applied \citep{besanccon2022frankwolfe}'s technique of transforming the problem (\ref{NonTenComProb}) to its barycentric coordinates so that we minimize over $\Delta^k$ instead of the convex hull of the active vertex set.
 We restart the NAG when the active vertex set changes.